SAN DIEGO | The Good Life with (and of) Pets

 Meet the Team

-Dr. Kate DeConinck is trained as an anthropologist of religion with expertise in religion in the wake of mass atrocities.
+Dr. Kate (DeConinck) Gibeault is trained as an anthropologist of religion with expertise in religion in the wake of mass atrocities.
 Her first major research project investigated meaning-making and framings of religion in lower Manhattan after 9/11.
 Trained in trauma-informed practices, Kate has gone on to work on other projects that center the experiences of individuals and communities that have endured life-shattering events.
 Some of her other areas of interest include: material culture, storytelling and ritualization, memorialization and memory, world religions and interfaith studies, and more.
 From 2019-2022, Kate served as a co-founder and co-director of the Urgent Challenges Collective, an initiative at the University of San Diego that promotes research, teaching, and advocacy work on homelessness and housing affordability.
 Photo credit: Hannah Schroeder / Keene Sentinel

 @kateyanina (Twitter)

-Dr. Kate DeConinck
+Dr. Kate (DeConinck) Gibeault

 • Sophia Rodriguez